Conducting Difficult Conversations

 Difficult conversations often become emotionally charged.
 Consequently, fear of how the conversation may go can put people off tackling them altogether.

-Delivery approach: Heavy focus on practical skills development using work-related scenarios and exercises.
-Limited use of MS Powerpoint.
+Heavy focus on practical skills development using work-related scenarios and exercises.
+Limited use of MS PowerPoint.

 Make an Enquiry